marhoy/nrk-download/docs/usage.rst

 want to download: Start by browsing https://tv.nrk.no (possibly https://tv.nrksuper.no/) or https://radio.nrk.no until you find what you want.
-Copy the URLs and give it as arguments for this tool, either on the command-line or one per line in a file.
-Files that are already downloaded will be skipped.
+Copy the URLs and give it as arguments for this tool.
+You can list several URLs on the command line (separated by space), or line by line in a file.
+Content that are already downloaded will be skipped.

 Options